tevynaugustin/AI-Hub/README.md

 ## Description

 AI-HUB is a comprehensive platform designed to provide users with access to various AI-powered tools and resources.
-Our goal is to make artificial intelligence accessible and useful for everyone, whether you are a beginner or an advanced user.
+My goal is to make artificial intelligence accessible and useful for everyone, whether you are a beginner or an advanced user.

 ## Table of Contents